-FNBO Direct is a member of the FDIC, so deposits at the bank are insured.
+FNBO Direct is a member of the FDIC, so deposits are insured.
 As long as balances stay below the limits set by the FDIC , I won’t have to worry about the safety of my money.

 Opening my account at FNBO Direct